Hey, I'm Amy.

 And somewhere in the middle of all that advice, you're also just trying to figure out the basics of adulthood — how to eat in a way that doesn't wreck you, sleep in a way that actually restores you, manage money, build a career, and make decisions about your future.

-Meanwhile, your phone serves up an endless stream of other people's highlight reels: career wins, relationship milestones, and whatever else you see when you're doomscrolling TikTok and Instagram at 2am, because that's the only time that actually feels like yours.
+Meanwhile, your phone serves up an endless stream of other people's highlights: career milestones, beautiful vacations, and whatever else you see when you're doomscrolling TikTok and Instagram at 2am, because that's the only time that actually feels like yours.

 The noise is relentless.
 And underneath it, a lot of us are quietly asking the same question: